-Owen Pell advises clients on a broad range of high-profile litigations.
-He draws on years of experience and knowledge to lead clients through complex commercial matters including litigation relating to the extraterritorial reach of US law, securities fraud, RICO claims, matters involving foreign sovereigns and their state-owned entities, and cases involving issues of public international law.
+Owen Pell represents and advises clients on a broad range of litigation matters.
+He draws on years of experience and knowledge to lead clients through numerous complex commercial matters including litigation relating to the extraterritorial reach of US law, securities litigation, RICO litigation, litigation involving foreign sovereigns and their state-owned entities, and cases involving issues of public international law.

 Owen has extensive experience representing financial institutions and companies in connection with government investigations and the litigation that may arise from those investigations.
 He has conducted internal investigations with regard to the FCPA, fraud, lender liability, and historical reparation issues.